What to see

 You’ll find accounts of Birmingham’s tourist attractions in Towns of Two Halves (and of 91 other places: order the book now for £8 from firstname.lastname@example.org).
 Aston Hall is worth a look locally; see the Birmingham page for the city as a whole.
 For additional information plus shopping, eating out etc there’s Visit Birmingham

+● “Oldham were more comfortable as the match wore on.
 Their supporters, by contrast, began to look pale and drawn.
-As they filed back to their cars, coaches and in my case bicycle in the bright sunshine of a warm May afternoon many of their faces had a greenish tinge.
-Hope was reborn and with it, fear.
+As they filed back to their cars, coaches and bicycle in the bright sunshine of a warm May afternoon many of their faces had a greenish tinge.
+Hope was reborn and with it, dread.”

 These are taken from the Aston Villa chapter of Towns of Two Halves, published in 2018.
 To buy a copy, email email@example.com.